Chapter 3772-15 Independent Testing Laboratories

 (O) Have physical security at each laboratory facility, including but not limited to, surveillance systems and alarms to minimize the risk that confidential information is misappropriated;

-(P) Ensure that all software media that is used in games, along with the documentation and source code that is supplied on storage media shall be labeled and archived in a safe or other locked, fire-proof and monitored enclosure that shall only be accessible to approved laboratory personnel;
+(P) Ensure that all software media that is used in games, along with the documentation and source code that is supplied on storage media shall be labeled and archived in a locked, fire-proof and monitored enclosure that shall only be accessible to approved laboratory personnel;

-(Q) Maintain all records about previous and current submissions for a minimum of three years;
+(R) Maintain all records about previous and current submissions for a minimum of five years;

-(R) Agree to not subcontract testing of any electronic gaming related equipment to be used in a casino facility without the prior written approval of the commission;
+(S) Agree to not subcontract testing of any electronic gaming equipment to be used in a casino facility without the prior written approval of the commission;

 (A) A certified independent testing laboratory shall determine whether the electronic gaming equipment complies with Chapter 3772. of the Revised Code and the rules adopted thereunder.